Japanese Buddhist pantheon: Five Wisdom Buddhas

 These "Dhyani Buddhas" form the core of the Buddhist pantheistic system, which developed from them in a multiform way.
 At the Musée Guimet, the five Buddhas are surrounded by protective Bodhisattvas.
-The five Wisdom Buddhas are known as, Akshobhya, Ratnasambhava, Amitabha, Amogasiddha, and Vairocana.
+The five Wisdom Buddhas are known as, Akshobhya, Ratnasambhava, Amitabha, Amogasiddha, and Mahāvairocana.
 They each have varying characteristics and attributes specific to their purpose.

 The first Buddha, Akshobhya, is colored blue and sits in a vajra posture with his hand touching the ground.
 The color blue and the vajra posture symbolize changelessness and permanance which is particular to him because he focuses on easing emotions that spur from anger.
 His wisdom is known as the “mirror-like” wisdom because when one is freed from anger and the feelings accompanied with anger, one is able to have an unbiased awareness of our daily experiences.
 "Mirror-like" wisdom is the idea that one can see things for how they really are instead of having a blurred perspective that is caused from one's anger getting in the way of seeing the truth.

 The second Buddha, Ratnasambhava, is concerned with the enrichment of oneself.
 When one has been cleansed of the disturbing emotion of pride, one's ego becomes objective and this enables fairness and equality in regards to all aspects of one's life.
 This Buddha is a yellowish, gold color and he holds a wish-fulfilling jewel in his hand.
 The golden color is meant to symbolize wealth in a fulfilled sense and the wish-fulfilling jewel symbolizes his activity of enrichment because it is able to grant any desirable wish.
 This Buddha sits in vajra posture which represents fulfillment and suggests supreme generosity by giving the mudra hand gesture.